top of page

 Therefore, even if pure mathematics allowed for a different theory of everything, perhaps physics would not allow it.
 For instance, maybe it could be shown that any variation on the theory of everything, or any alternate theory of everything, would result in a physical absurdity akin to an infinite energy.
 Such a discovery would render our theory of everything unique, insofar as it would be the only theory that can actually describe a physical universe.
 Achieving this ambitious goal would fully realize scientists’ dreams of a final theory and successfully explain why we have this theory of everything and not some other.

 In case you’re having a hard time following this point, let’s give an analogy that can help clarify the difference between a unique solution and a solution that isn’t unique.
-Let’s imagine you see a house made out of lego.
-You might wonder, why was the house built this way and not some other way?
-In fact, there are many different ways to build the house, and not just one unique way to build it.
+Let’s imagine you see a house made out of Lego.
+You might wonder, why was the house built this way and not some other way.
+In fact, there are many different ways to build the house and not just one unique way to build it.
 Therefore, it is reasonable to ask: why is it in fact this way?

 On the other hand, if you see a fully assembled jigsaw puzzle, you wouldn’t wonder why the pieces were put together this way and not some other way.
 After all, there’s only one unique way of arranging the pieces so that they all fit together.
 This analogy shows that when you have a unique solution for something, you no longer have the question of why is it this way as opposed to a different way.

-This is what scientists were trying to do for our laws of nature, to find a unique theory of everything which couldn’t have been any different - it doesn’t matter whether it was logically impossible, mathematically impossible, or physically impossible - the main point is that as long as physicists could show that it was some-kind-of-impossible for the laws to be any different, they would be able to answer the question of “Why These Laws?”
+This is what scientists were trying to do for our laws of nature, to find a unique theory of everything that couldn’t have been any different - it doesn’t matter whether it was logically impossible, mathematically impossible, or physically impossible - the main point is that as long as physicists could show that it was some-kind-of-impossible for the laws to be any different, they would be able to answer the question of “Why These Laws?”

 Physics' Failure to Find a Unique Final Theory

-Despite physicists’ dream, it eventually became clear that there is no one unique theory of everything.
+Despite physicists’ dreams, it eventually became clear that there is no one unique theory of everything.
 Rather, they realized that there are many logically and physically possible laws that can describe a universe.
 For example, why couldn’t our universe work exclusively by Newtonian physics, as scientists used to believe?
 There’s nothing logically wrong with it; it just doesn’t match our observations of this universe.
 From the infinite set of all imaginable laws, there is no reason to believe that quantum mechanics and general relativity are the only possible laws that could have governed our universe.

 As Paul Davies said: